adamstallard/coinsensus/README.md

 The contract stores votes for the current round--one or zero votes per [voter](#voters).

 ### `acceptedTokens`
 The contract stores a list of tokens it will accept.
+It will have to be familiar with the logic for sending these tokens (for instance ERC20).

 ### `minimumTokenPayout`
-For each accepted token, there is a minimum amount that can be paid to an address as a [dividend](#dividend).
+For each accepted token, there's a minimum amount that can be paid to an address as a [dividend](#dividends).
 This is to avoid generating excessive transactions for small balances.

 ### `mostVotesPerRound`
 The highest number of votes received so far in a round.
 Used for computing [`dividendWhenAdded`](#dividendWhenAdded).